 To get a car insurance quote, you will likely need to provide personal information, like your name, birthday, address and potentially your social security number.
 You will probably also be asked to share information about your vehicle, like the vehicle identification number (VIN), make, model, year and mileage.
 Every carrier is different, so you may be asked for more or less information depending on the company you are getting a quote from.

 What is the penalty for driving uninsured in Connecticut?

-Driving without insurance is a class C misdemeanor in Connecticut.
-Penalties include up to $500 in fine, jail time of up to three months or both.
+Driving without insurance is a Class C misdemeanor in Connecticut.
+Penalties include up to $500 in fines, jail time of up to three months or both.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits:

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident

 - $500 collision deductible